vparrello/FIG-Bioinformatics-Course/1_Representative-Genomes/1.2_FASTA-Files/FASTA-Exercise-3_Reading-FASTA-Files.md

     * Grimoire should have given you an example of how to run the program, but if it didn't, please ask it to show you how.
     * If you are working within a Windows environment, you should specify that in your questions.

+8. Ask Grimoire to tell you about the BioPython module and its uses.

+9. Ask Grimoire to rewrite your program to use the BioPython module.

 * Bonus Exercise 1: In FASTA-Ex-2, you extracted a FASTA-file from a TSV-file, which you saved as `rep10.seed_protein.faa`.
 Run `fasta_reader.py` on `rep10.seed_protein.faa`, and save the TSV-output as follows:
 ```
 python3 Code/fasta_reader.py < rep10.seed_protein.faa > rep10.seed_protein.lengths.tab